gekkota-os/SDK/API/nfc/README.md

 nsIEnumerator nsISystemAdapterNfc::scanTargets ()
 -------------------------------------------------

-Detect synchronously the targets in the near field.
+Detect synchronously the targets in the near field

 **Returns:.**

 the list of nsISystemAdapterNfcTarget targets